 The benefits of implementing a new warehouse management system (WMS) are numerous.
 Improved inventory visibility, traceable materials, space optimization, improved productivity/throughput and lower operating expenses are a few key outcomes.

-“Implementing a new WMS often requires a revamp to the warehouse numbering scheme,” said Ethan Adams, an ID Label business development manager.
+“Implementing a new WMS often requires a revamp to the warehouse numbering scheme,” said John Roggoveen, an ID Label senior business development manager.
 “That typically means relabeling rack and floor locations and augmenting signage throughout the warehouse.”

 Having the right, updated barcode labels and signage serves as a critical lynchpin between the WMS and warehouse operations.

 According to a recent market report, the warehouse automation market is expected to grow from a valuation of $14.7 billion in 2020 to more than $38 billion in 2027 to accommodate the rapidly growing need for this technology.

 For manufacturers and 3PL warehouse operators considering their own automation needs, it’s important to consider the changing demands of facilities and how custom-engineered labeling solutions can help ensure a successful WMS implementation.

 Read on to learn about four key success factors to consider when relabeling for a new warehouse management system.